 There’s just something about horror that works best in small doses.
 The tension builds, the scares come quickly, and there’s no time for the game to grow stale.
 Unlike a haunted house at an elementary school, these books know how to keep their frightening edge sharp, ensuring you stay on your toes with every page.
+All of these Short books for adults.

-Must-Read Short Horror Books
+Must-Read Best Short Horror Books

-Wolf in White Van by John Darnielle
+21. Wolf in White Van by John Darnielle

 Page Count: 224 Pages